 So if you’ve ever found yourself in a pinch with “life” and have felt like you haven’t had a person to turn to, take some time to visit a few local helping professionals.
 Find out what they do.
 Peruse the internet, evaluate the costs, research the accessibility and answer ALL of the questions you have regarding these professionals.
 If you do this, you’re most likely going to find that someone for you.
 That someone who is relevant, available, knowledgeable, trustworthy, affordable…that lifeline.

 Ready to get started researching your options?
 Need help distinguishing the differences between the types of helping professionals?
-My latest eBook, Discover the Niche: Life Coaching for Leaders, may help.
+My latest eBook, Discover the Niche: Life Coaching for Leaders (paid link), may help.